SocietyForArtisticResearch/rc-pandoc-help/04-B-text-editor.md

 ### Insert Media

 Media is represented on the editor side using a !{*media-name*} tag.
-The easiest way of inserting such a media tag is throught the [insert media toolbar button](#insert-toolbar-button), which shows a list of available media that can be inserted.
+The easiest way of inserting such a media tag is through the [insert media toolbar button](#insert-toolbar-button), which shows a list of available media that can be inserted.
 Double click any item to insert.